8 reasons why videoconferencing isn't great for your business or wellbeing

 Hanson Lu Dosvjditjrq Unsplash 1024x683

-There's been a lot of talk since the outbreak of the coronavirus pandemic about whether videoconferencing solutions would make business trips obsolete.
-They've argued that travel budgets are too high and that the previous year has shown us that these collaboration tools can work.
+There's been a lot of talk about whether videoconferencing solutions would make business trips obsolete.
+Some argue that travel budgets are too high and that recent experience has shown us these collaboration tools can work.

 Well, we're here to tell you that business travel will bounce back.
 And the reason for that goes back to why business travel even exists.
-An declared that business travel is about the movement of know-how between regions and countries.
+An influential paper out of Harvard University’s Growth Lab declared that business travel is about the movement of know-how between regions and countries.
 It indicated that there is direct causation between the productivity and economic growth of a region or country and its incoming business travel.
 That’s because industries that have been visited by experts from around the world have the benefit of sharing knowledge and experience that only in-person meetings can provide.
 The transfer of know-how "from brain to brain" cannot be done as effectively through videoconferencing systems.

 That's not to say that you need to run back to the meeting room for everything.
-As we start emerging from lockdown and resuming a normal life, it's time to reflect on how we did things before.
 Is every meeting a necessity?
 Probably not.
 It's going to be about identifying which meetings can add value to your professional experience and making sure that they happen face-to-face, not through a "telepresence" or instant messaging.

 Going forward, we will need to consider adapting our travel policies—but not necessarily in the way that you think.
 Sustainability and "green travel" will become the staple of how businesses roll out their travel programs in 2021 and beyond.
 There'll be a huge focus on carbon emissions and taking their carbon footprints down to zero.
 Travel costs won't just be about budget, they'll be about reporting on the real-time impact companies have on the environment.
 Travelers will be encouraged to favor trains over air travel on short-haul, domestic journeys.